silvio3105/Rules3105/README.md

 ### Modules

 Modules are pieces of application logic.
-Each module combines drivers and libraries.
+Each module combines drivers and libraries with application logic.
 Eg., ADC module will interact with ADC driver and provide access to voltage info for other modules.
 So other modules do not care about how voltage is measured.
+Each module is written within its own C++ namespace.

 ### Application

-Application layer contains all RTOS tasks(or just `main` "task" in bare metal).
+Application layer is made from RTOS tasks(or just `main` "task" in bare metal).
 If RTOS is used, every module will have its own task or will share task with other module.
+Application layer glues different modules together and creates functional application.

 # PROJECT FOLDER STRUCTURE